Airfield traffic pattern: Contra-rotating circuit patterns

 In cases where two or more parallel runways are in operation concurrently, the aircraft operating on the outermost runways are required to perform their patterns in a direction which will not conflict with the other runways.
 Thus, one runway may be operating with a left-hand pattern direction and the other one will be operating with a right-hand pattern direction.

 This allows aircraft to maintain maximum separation during their patterns, however it is important that the aircraft do not stray past the centerline of the runway when joining the final leg, so as to avoid potential collisions.
 If three or more parallel runways exist, as is the case at Bankstown Airport in Australia, then the middle runway(s) can, for obvious reasons, only be used when either a straight in approach is used or when the aircraft joins the pattern from a very wide base leg.

 Altitudes

 An aerodrome publishes a "circuit height" or "pattern altitude", that is, a nominal level above the field at which pilots are required (recommended in the US, FAA AC90-66A Para.
 8c) to fly while in the circuit.
 Unless otherwise specified, the standard recommended pattern height is 1000 ft AGL (above ground level), although a pattern height of 800 ft AGL is common.
 Helicopters usually fly the pattern at 500 ft AGL.
 Extreme caution must be exercised by pilots while flying at or through published traffic pattern altitudes as this might contribute to mid-air collisions.

+Visual indicators

+At airports without an operating control tower, a segmented circle visual indicator system, if installed, is designed to provide traffic pattern information.
+Usually located in a position affording maximum visibility to pilots in the air and on the ground and providing a centralized location for other elements of the system, the segmented circle consists of the following components: wind direction indicators such as windsocks, landing direction indicators, landing strip indicators, and traffic pattern indicators.

+Landing strip indicators are installed in pairs and are used to show the alignment of landing strips.
+Traffic pattern indicators are arranged in pairs in conjunction with landing strip indicators and used to indicate the direction of turns when there is a variation from the normal left traffic pattern.
+If there is no segmented circle installed at the airport, traffic pattern indicators may be installed on or near the end of the runway.